etienne-sf/kafka-demo/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'org.etienne.kafka-demo' is invalid and this project uses 'org.etienne.kafka_demo' instead.
+* The original package name 'org.etienne.kafka-demo' is invalid and this project uses 'org.etienne.kafka_demo.test' instead.

 # Getting Started